 Start promoting your Black Friday sales early

-Personalization is the key
+Personalization is key

-89% of U.S. marketers reported that personalization on their websites resulted in an increase in revenue.
-(Source: Think with Google).
-Wow!
-Personalization is truly the key as it seems!
-Here are the three things that consumers expect from brands:
+89% of U.S. marketers reported that personalization on their websites resulted in an increase in revenue (Think with Google).
+Wow, it would seem that personalization is quite effective!

 - Help me faster